ganeti/ganeti/man/gnt-cluster.rst

 The ``--no-ssh-init`` option allows you to initialize the cluster without creating or distributing SSH key pairs.

-The ``--file-storage-dir`` and ``--shared-file-storage-dir`` options allow you set the directory to use for storing the instance disk files when using file storage backend, respectively shared file storage backend,  for instance disks.
-Note that the file and shared file storage dir must be an allowed directory for file storage.
+The ``--file-storage-dir``, ``--shared-file-storage-dir`` and ``--gluster-storage-dir`` options allow you set the directory to use for storing the instance disk files when using respectively the file storage backend, the shared file storage backend and the gluster storage backend.
+Note that these directories must be an allowed directory for file storage.
 Those directories are specified in the ``@SYSCONFDIR@/ganeti/file-storage-paths`` file.
 The file storage directory can also be a subdirectory of an allowed one.
 The file storage directory should be present on all nodes.